samhuk/trew-component-starter/README.md

 * unit & e2e: `npm run test`
 * Please see the other scripts in the package.json file for the complete list.

-### Development watch script
+### Development
 * The advised script to use while making changes is `npm run watch-all`.
-This concurrently starts the dev deployment and runs the unit tests, reloading both when changes occur.
+This concurrently starts the dev deployment and runs the unit tests, reloading both whenever changes occur.

-### Advised IDE Extensions
+## Advised IDE Extensions

 ESLint